Timber-framed school buildings' earthquake resilience

 The ESG provided its findings to the NZSEE in its work report on the seismic performance of timber-framed school buildings.
 NZSEE used this information to update its Assessment and Improvement of the Structural Performance of Buildings in Earthquakes 2006.

 We expect changes will be made to the way timber-framed buildings are assessed for earthquake resilience.
-We are working on this issue with:
+We're working on this issue with:

 - the Ministry of Business, Innovation and Employment, which is developing new methodology for the seismic capacity assessment of buildings